 Mateos, 2016: 110.

-The Little Entrance was mainly the procession of the Gospel book entering the church (during the third antiphon), after having gone through the prior stational liturgies being performed out in the open.
+The Little Entrance was mainly the procession of the Gospel book entering the church (during the third antiphon), after the procession having undergone the prior stational liturgies performed out in the open in different stations or in different churches.

 The Great Entrance carries the same spirit and style of the procession performed out in the open.
-It belongs to the genre of public exhibitions and pageantry, accentuated by royal processions (if the emperor is in attendance).
-The Divine Liturgy, thus, is essentially processional, consisting of the Little Entrance and the Great Entrance.
-In both Christ, the Word and the risen Lord, is the main character who enters.
+It belongs to the genre of public exhibitions and pageantry, accentuated by royal processions (when the emperor was in attendance).
+The Divine Liturgy, in short, is processional, consisting of the Little Entrance and the Great Entrance.
+In both processions, Christ, the Word and the risen Lord, is the main character who makes the entrance (into the world).

-Currently, the Great Entrance is a part of the Liturgy that follows the Gospel reading and the sermon (if the sermon is not deferred to the end of the Liturgy).
-The procession takes place while the choir sings the Cherubic Hymn—the most elaborate and length hymn in the Liturgy dating back to Justin II in 573-574 (Taft, 1980/81: 54):
+Currently, the Great Entrance follows the Gospel reading and the sermon (if the sermon is not deferred to the end of the Liturgy).
+The great procession takes place while the choir sings the Cherubic Hymn—the most elaborate and length hymn in the Liturgy dating back to Justin II in 573-574 (Taft, 1980/81: 54):

-Let us who in a mystery represent [μυστικῶς εἰκονίζοντες, mystically iconize/’mould into form’] the cherubim, and who sing then thrice-holy hymn to the life-creating Trinity, now lay aside [ἀποθώμεθα] all earthly cares.
+Let us who in a mystery represent [μυστικῶςεἰκονίζοντες, mystically iconize/’mould into [the] form’ [of]] the cherubim, and who sing then thrice-holy hymn to the life-creating Trinity, now lay aside [ἀποθώμεθα] all earthly cares…

 That we may receive [ὺποδεξόμενοι] the King of all invisibly escorted by the angelic rank.
 Alleluia.